OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/lab.md

 ## TODO
 - changes from beta -> v1.0 path
 - changes to JSON Attributes on model for subscriptionExpirationDateTime -> expirationDateTime and subscriptionId -> id
-- change Notification.subscriptionExpirationDateTime to DateTimeOffset - GAJ ???
+- change Notification.subscriptionExpirationDateTime (217617 currently returns as string) to DateTimeOffset - GAJ ???

 ## What You'll Learn
 In this lab, you'll create an ASP.NET MVC application that subscribes for Microsoft Graph webhooks and receives change notifications.
 You'll use the Microsoft Graph API to create a subscription, and you'll create a public endpoint that receives change notifications.